Operation Brevity: British withdrawal

 Realising that the 22nd Guards Brigade group would be vulnerable to German armoured counterattacks in the open ground around Bir Wair and Mussaid, Brigadier Gott withdrew it during the early hours of the morning of 16 May.
 By 10:00, the infantry had taken up new positions back at Halfaya Pass, although the 7th Armoured Brigade group was ordered to remain west of Fort Capuzzo for the time being.

 Cramer's reinforcements arrived in the Sidi Azeiz area at 03:00 and reached Fort Capuzzo at 06:30.
 At around 08:00, he made contact with Kampfgruppe von Herff but by mid-morning both groups had run out of fuel.
-The German advance resumed at 16:00 before being stopped by around 17 tanks of 2RTR.
+The German advance resumed at 16:00 before being stopped by around 17 tanks of 2nd RTR.
 The British reported one German tank set alight and another disabled and that an advance of up to fifty tanks had been halted, while the Germans believed that they had repulsed a strong British tank attack.
 As nightfall approached, Herff broke off the action and went on to the defensive.
 He intended to repair his damaged machines, reorganise, and resume offensive operations on 18 May.
-2RTR pulled back to Bir el Khireigat, initially followed by two German tanks, one of which withdrew after the other was destroyed.
+2nd RTR pulled back to Bir el Khireigat, initially followed by two German tanks, one of which withdrew after the other was destroyed.
 The regiment arrived at Bir el Khireigat, from where it had set out two days previously, at around 02:30 on 17 May.